pydata/xarray/doc/user-guide/pandas.rst

     xr.DataArray.from_series(s)

-Both the ``from_series`` and ``from_dataframe`` methods use reindexing, so they work even if not the hierarchical index is not a full tensor product:
+Both the ``from_series`` and ``from_dataframe`` methods use reindexing, so they work even if the hierarchical index is not a full tensor product:

 .. ipython:: python